pavloteyfel/trivia-api/README.md

 #### DELETE `/api/v1.0/questions/{id}`
 - **Description:**
-  - Deletes a specified question using the id of the question
+  - Deletes a specified question using the id of the question.
   - Request Arguments: id - integer
-  - Returns: Does not return anything
+  - Returns: Does not return anything.
 - **Example request:** `curl -X DELETE http://127.0.0.1:5000/api/v1.0/questions/{id}`

 #### POST `/api/v1.0/questions`
 - **Description:**
-  - Sends a post request in order to add a new question
+  - Sends a post request in order to add a new question.
   - Request Body:
     ```json
     {